OceanEcoWatch/PlasticDetectionService/docs/software_design_documentation.md

 ## Architectural Style and Patterns

-The whole system is designed as a serverless, service-based, architecture.
+The whole system is designed as a serverless, service-based architecture.
 We currently only have two services, the PlasticDetectionService and the PlasticDetectionModel.
 They are loosely-coupled and can easily be interchanged.
 The OceanEcoMapServer acts as a API gateway between the PlasticDetectionService and the frontend web mapping application.
 All components are containerized and deployed on AWS as serverless containers.
 This allows for easy scaling, updating, and deployment.
 The services read and write to the same database, therefore this is a service-based architecture and not a microservices architecture.

 ## C4 Diagrams: